Italian ironclad Formidabile: Battle of Lissa

 Concerned that the Austrian fleet would attack the morning of 19 July, Persano delayed beginning the attack for several hours.
-The new turret ship Affondatore arrived off Lissa that morning, and Persano ordered it to support Formidabiles attack.
+The new turret ship Affondatore arrived off Lissa that morning, and Persano ordered it to support Formidabile's attack.
 Upon entering the small harbor, the Italians found it impossible for the other ships to attack simultaneously, and so Formidabile was left to engage the Madonna battery alone.
 The ship's captain, Simone Antonio Saint-Bon, anchored Formidibile some 400 yd from the battery, exchanging heavy fire with the Austrian defenders.
 The ship was hit numerous times; the hits destroyed most of the gun port covers and disabled one of her guns.
 Austrian riflemen also fired at the ship, attempting to hit crewmen in the open.
-In return, Formidibiles shells could not penetrate the stone walls of the fortress, which were about 20 ft thick.
+In return, Formidibile's shells could not penetrate the stone walls of the fortress, which were about 20 ft thick.
 During the action, Castelfidardo, Ancona, and Principe di Carignano attempted to enter the port, but came under heavy fire themselves and after suffering a number of damaging hits, withdrew.
 Following the conclusion of the bombardment, Saint-Bon reported to Persano that his ship had suffered heavy casualties, amounting to three killed and fifty-five wounded, and had been significantly damaged by Austrian fire, though the armor had not been penetrated.

 Saint-Bon then took his battered ship to the west, where he transferred his wounded to a hospital ship.
 The following day, while Formidabile was still transferring wounded men to the hospital ship, the Austrian fleet under Tegetthoff appeared.
 Persano had ordered Formidabile to return to the line, but Saint-Bon informed Persano that his ship was unable to fight, and instead he withdrew to Ancona.
 The Italians were defeated in the ensuing battle, with the ironclads Re d'Italia and Palestro sunk.
 Saint-Bon was later awarded the Gold Medal of Military Valor for his actions on 19 July.